-Cheese Stuffed Baked Meatball Recipe (Keto Meatballs), make the perfect dinner or appetizer recipe.
-Two tasty ways to make these baked meatballs - mozzarella stuffed or cheeseburger stuffed.
-Serve the mozzarella stuffed meatballs with your favorite spaghetti sauce, and the cheeseburger stuffed meatballs with a BBQ or big mac sauce.
+These Stuffed Baked Meatballs make a perfect dinner or appetizer recipe!
+There are two tasty ways to make these baked meatballs - mozzarella or cheeseburger stuffed.
+Serve the mozzarella stuffed meatballs with your favorite marinara sauce, and the cheeseburger meatballs with big mac sauce.
 Kids love eating these meatballs, and they are really fun to make!
-These meatballs are keto, low carb, sugar-free, and gluten-free.

-Make these meatballs ahead of time and then freeze.
-I will often make several batches of meatballs at one time and then freeze a couple of months before the holidays.
-That way I have a super easy, homemade, meatball appetizer when I need it!
+Make these baked meatballs ahead of time and then freeze them.
+I will often make several batches of meatballs at one time and then freeze them a couple of months before the holidays.
+That way, I have a super easy, homemade meatball appetizer when I need it!

-If serving meatballs for a party, here's an easy trick: thaw meatballs and place in the slow cooker.
-Pour marinara or spaghetti sauce over the top and turn the slow cooker on low.
+If serving meatballs for a party, here's an easy trick: thaw meatballs and place them in the slow cooker.
+Pour marinara over the top and turn the slow cooker on low.
 Heat on low until meatballs are warmed through.
-Turn slow cooker down to warm.
+Turn the slow cooker down to warm.
 Voila!
-Super easy and they stay nice and warm.
+They are super easy, and they stay nice and warm.

 fat 14 g | net carbs 5.9 g | protein 18.2 g